vicharak-in/vicharak-docs/source/vaaman-linux/linux-configuration-guide/vicharak-config-tool.md

 This feature allows you to configure different user settings.

-- Change system password: This option allows you to change the system password.
+- Change system password
+  : This option allows you to change the system password.
 It uses `passwd` to change the system password.

-- Change hostname: This option allows you to change the system hostname.
+- Change hostname
+  : This option allows you to change the system hostname.
 It uses `hostnamectl` to change the system hostname.

 (localization)=